Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-OpenIDConnect-DotNet-code-v2` app, in the Azure portal.

-#### In the appsettings.json file, configure a Sql server database for token caching, if you have not already done so:
+#### In the appsettings.json file, configure a Sql server database for token caching:

 1. In the `TokenCacheDbConnStr` key, provide the Sql server connection string to the database you wish to use for token caching.
    > Note: